Karl-Horning/web-programming-with-python-and-javaScript-project0/README.md

 ## Requirements

-* Your website must have at least one stylesheet file.
 * Your stylesheet(s) must use at least five different CSS properties, and at least five different types of CSS selectors.
 You must use the #id selector at least once, and the .class selector at least once.
 * Your stylesheet(s) must include at least one mobile-responsive @media query, such that something about the styling changes for smaller screens.
 You must use Bootstrap 4 on your website, taking advantage of at least one Bootstrap component, and using at least two Bootstrap columns for layout purposes using Bootstrap’s grid model.